William Poole: Shooting and death

-Film
+In popular culture

 Daniel Day-Lewis played a heavily fictionalized version of Bill the Butcher, renamed William Cutting, in the 2002 Martin Scorsese film Gangs of New York.
+Day-Lewis received an Academy Award for Best Actor nomination for his performance.

-The chief differences between the historical Poole and the cinematic "Butcher": while Poole died before the Civil War, the fictional character is still alive and leading his street gang in 1862, and he claims his father was killed by the British at the Battle of Lundy's Lane which took place seven years before he was born.
-The character is slain in an epic street battle at the end of the film.
+The chief differences between the historical Poole and the cinematic "Butcher" are that, while Poole died before the Civil War, the fictional character is still alive and leading his street gang in 1862, ultimately dying in the film in a street battle instead of being mortally shot at Stanwix Hall.
+Day-Lewis's Poole reveals to Leonardo DiCaprio’s character that he is 47 years old, making him born in 1815, and claimed his father was killed by the British at the Battle of Lundy's Lane, six years before the real Poole was born.